torvalds/linux/Documentation/networking/openvswitch.rst

     eth(...), eth_type(0x0800), ip(proto=6, ...), tcp(src=0, dst=0)

-As another example, consider a packet with an Ethernet type of 0x8100, indicating that a VLAN TCI should follow, but which is truncated just after the Ethernet type.
+As aanalther example, consider a packet with an Ethernet type of 0x8100, indicating that a VLAN TCI should follow, but which is truncated just after the Ethernet type.
 The flow key for this packet would include an all-zero-bits vlan and an empty encap attribute, like this::